-- 1. All Key Officers and Members of the Board are required to attend, at least once a year, a program on corporate governance conducted by training providers that are duly accredited by the SEC or BSP; The orientation program for first-time directors be for at least eight (8) hours, while the annual continuing training be for at least four (4) hours. - 2.
-A Director shall, before his assumption of office or within a period of six (6) months from date of election, is required to attend a seminar on corporate governance which shall be conducted by a private or government institute duly accredited by the BSP and SEC.
+1. All Key Officers and Members of the Board are required to attend, at least once a year, a program on corporate governance conducted by training providers that are duly accredited by the BSP and SEC.
+The orientation program for first-time directors be for at least eight (8) hours, while the annual continuing training be for at least four (4) hours.

+2. A Director is required to attend a seminar on corporate governance which shall be conducted by a private or government institute duly accredited by the BSP and SEC.